firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/scooter_waterproofing_and_security.md

 ## Weatherproof the Chassis Before the Storm

 - **Seal every seam.** Run silicone along deck joints, cable pass-throughs, and the charge door, then coat hub interfaces with lithium grease so sustained rain rides don\'t wick water into the pack or motor bay.[^1]
+- **Choose durable sealants.** Veterans skip Sikaflex in favour of PU50-class marine urethanes (Illbruck/Enfy) because they cure even underwater, stay elastic for years, can be sanded smooth, and pair with neutral silicones where joints must reopen later.[^pu50]
+- **Deploy Tec7 on harness entries.** The crew runs Tec7 sealant around loom penetrations and external pack cases, lets it cure fully, and accepts they’ll need to cut and reapply it each time the chassis reopens to avoid trapped moisture.[^tec7]
+- **Keep PCB-safe 704 on hand.** The workshop leans on 704 (Liveall/Heinkel) sealant for tubeless builds and electronics because it cures rubbery, with Loctite variants reserved when budgets allow.[^sealant-704]
 - **Repack leaky Kaabo hubs.** RTV the shell seam and stuff fresh lithium grease into the bearings.
   - rusted motors often recover once water ingress is halted.[^2]
 - **Weatherproof external packs thoroughly.** Riders strapping batteries to rear suspensions silicone every seam to keep exposed packs dry on long commutes.